DanilGizdatullin/ContiguousSequencesAnalysis/README.md

 *1;;215;305*

 ## Create a Special Data Format From CSV
-To build Rules Tree and using Classifier you need to convert your data in special format.
+To build Sequences Tree and using Classifier you need to convert your data in special format.
 **Example**
 *data = [[['1'], ['2'], ['3']], ..., [['1', '2'], ['3'], ['4']]]*
 *labels = [1, ..., 0]*